| Collaboration |

 In a way, this long gestation period, often full

-of frustrations, helped to make the lovely weeks
+of frustrations, helped to make the lovely whole year

-of being NUMBER ONE on the New York Times Bestseller
+(often NUMBER ONE) on the New York Times Bestseller

 |